alexelash/personal-website/_projects/azavea-groundwork.md

 excerpt: "Branding and website design for a machine learning product."
 hero:
     title: "GroundWork"
-    tagline: "Labeling software for satellite imagery."
+    tagline: "Labeling for satellite imagery"
     desc: |
-        GroundWork is the first annotation tool built specifically with applying machine learning to satellite imagery.
+        GroundWork is the first annotation tool built specifically with satellite imagery in mind.
+The free SaaS product enables labeling teams to easily and efficiently label large amounts of images to prep for machine learning projects.
     image: "azavea-groundwork/groundwork_hero.png"
     image-alt: "Screenshot of GroundWork homepage."
     image-bg: "#385149"